mackadamian/mailbeez-documentation/pages/03.documentation/04.mailbeez/17.shopauskunft_advanced/default.en.md

 ### Want to integrated your valuable ratings with your Store and Email Marketing?

-Using the [ShopVote.de Integration Suite](/documentation/configbeez/config_shopvote_rss_importer/) you can easily integrate your ShopVote.de-Ratings with your Store - in a way that makes this "unique fresh content" visible to search engines - and your MailBeez generated Email Marketing emails!
+Using the [Shopauskunft.de Integration Suite](/documentation/configbeez/config_shopauskunftrss_importer/) you can easily integrate your Shopauskunft.de-Ratings with your Store - in a way that makes this "unique fresh content" visible to search engines - and your MailBeez generated Email Marketing emails!
 -->